jeffkile/DjangoCon2014Notes/PerformantDejango.md

         - SQL time
         - Python time

-New Relic
+* New Relic

 SQL
 ---

-djang-debug-toolbar
+* django-debug-toolbar
     - Shows slow queries
     - Does not show SQL for queries that just return JSON

-Query to slow
+* Query to slow
     - `values/values_list()`
         - Avoid python object creation overhead when you want a dict or list
     - `only()`